Apriso Solutions: Meeting and Exceeding Global Industry, Regulatory and Government Standards

-Apriso is committed to interoperability across multiple platforms and software applications.
-As part of achieving this objective, the Apriso FlexNet platform is compliant in working with non-proprietary technologies, as detailed below.
-Apriso strives to comply with major software industry standards, and continues to maintain this functionality with each successive release of FlexNet.
+Apriso solutions are committed to ensuring interoperability across multiple operating environments and software applications.
+As part of achieving this objective, the Apriso product suite is compliant in working with non-proprietary technologies, as detailed below.
+The Dassault Systèmes product development team responsible for Apriso applications strives to comply with major software industry standards, and continues to maintain this functionality with each successive release of Apriso.

 Manufacturing Execution System, or MES Standards

-Apriso designed FlexNet as a global solution for manufacturing operations management.
-Designed and built as a platform-based solution, FlexNet supports a suite of applications that manage and execute manufacturing operations associated with Production, Quality, Warehouse, Maintenance and Time & Labor.
-Recognizing the need for industry standards and consistency when integrating shop floor operations to enterprise applications, the product design team at Apriso paid close attention to the evolving ISA-95 standards to ensure alignment, which is the case today.
-Apriso is currently a member of the International Society of Automation (ISA).
-Apriso was the first North American MES company to be ANSI/ISA 95 Netweaver certified by SAP (click to see details).
+Apriso was designed as a global solution for manufacturing operations management.
+Designed and built with a platform-like architecture, Apriso supports a suite of applications that manage and execute manufacturing operations associated with Production, Quality, Warehouse, Maintenance and Time & Labor.
+Recognizing the need for industry standards and consistency when integrating shop floor operations to enterprise applications, the Apriso product design team paid close attention to the evolving ISA-95 standards to ensure alignment, which is the case today.
+Product development team representatives also work closely the International Society of Automation (ISA).
+And, predecessor Apriso applications were amongst the first to be ANSI/ISA 95 Netweaver certified by SAP.

-Apriso covers all 11 functional areas described as key elements of an MES application by MESA, including when the functional scope extends beyond manufacturing into other operational areas, such as Warehouse Management.
+The Apriso applications portfolio covers all 11 functional areas described as key elements of an MES application by MESA, including when the functional scope extends beyond manufacturing into other operational areas, such as Warehouse Management.

 OPC (originally OLE for process control) is an industry standard created with the collaboration of a number of leading worldwide automation hardware and software suppliers, working in cooperation with Microsoft.
 The standard defines methods for exchanging real-time automation data between PC-based clients using Microsoft operating systems.
 The organization that manages this standard is the OPC Foundation.

-Apriso achieved OPC Compliance Certified status in late 2008 as the first (and only) manufacturing operations management vendor to achieve this highly coveted certification status.
-It was Apriso's objective to attain Compliance Certified status to ensure standardized connectivity could be achieved to devices such as a PLC, DCS, RTU or a data source such, as a database or User interface, which could then translate the data into a standard-based OPC format.
-With such a comprehensive integration capability, Apriso has further validated its unique leadership position in connecting plant floor operations to enterprise applications.
+OPC Compliance Certified status was achieved in late 2008 as the first (and only) manufacturing operations management vendor to achieve this highly coveted certification status.
+The objective to attain Compliance Certified status was pursued to ensure standardized connectivity to devices such as a PLC, DCS, RTU, or a data source, such as a database or User interface, which could then translate the data into a standard-based OPC format.
+With such a comprehensive integration capability, Apriso applications have been validated to be in a unique leadership position when connecting plant floor operations to enterprise applications.